Outschool

 We will deal with sensitive history topics such as The Trail of Tears, Indian Removal Act, will touch on genocide and land theft, as well as Nazi Concentration Camps.
 Japanese Internment Camps, Tulsa Race Massacre touch on racism and violence related to racism.
 We will discuss Enslavement, Civil Rights, as well as the Chinese Inclusion Act.
 We will learn to think critically about these events and after reading about them from carefully selected literature, we will use them as a jumping off point for essay writing of various types.
 If questions arise regarding any of these items, including Indigenious People, I will share what I do know and research from reliable sources what I do not know.

-The following books are required reading you can purchase them from a bookstore or borrow from the library:
+The following books are required reading you can purchase them for a bookstore or borrowed from the library:

 Baby Rattlesnake by Lynn Moroney (Pawnee Tribe)